just214/typescript-playground-plugin-svelte/README.md

 <img src="./screenshots/screenshot2.png" style="max-width: 80%;"/>

-**_Note: In order to see your changes, the browser will need to be reloaded each time you make changes to the plugin._**

 ## Props

 The TypeScript Playground Plugin API provides lifecycle methods that are used to interact with the playground.
-This library uses writable Svelte store objects to provide the values provided by these lifecycle methods to the Svelte app via props.
+This library uses [writable store objects](https://svelte.dev/tutorial/writable-stores) to provide the values provided by these lifecycle methods to the Svelte app via props.
 The following props are provided to your Svelte app and are named based on the lifecycle method that they are generated from:

-`didMount`, `modelChanged`, `modelChangedDebounce`, `willUnmount`, and `didUnmount`
+- `didMount`
+- `modelChanged`
+- `modelChangedDebounce`
+- `willUnmount`
+- `didUnmount`

 You can access them in `App.svelte` like so: